dumithsalinda/neuro_fuzzy_multiagent/README.md

 - Modular neuro-fuzzy agents, easy plug-and-play extension
 - Privacy-aware knowledge sharing and multi-agent collaboration
 - Online learning and knowledge integration
-- Multi-modal fusion agent support (text, image, etc.)
+- Multi-modal fusion agent support (text, image, etc.) *(in development: advanced fusion methods, e.g., attention, gating)*
 - Model management, versioning, and batch experimentation
 - Robust dashboard for simulation, analytics, and HITL (human-in-the-loop)
+- **Note:** Some advanced features are in development.
+See the FAQ for details.

 ---